quocquang/quocquang/README.md

 <h1 align="center">Hi 👋, I'm Quang Tran</h1>
 <h3 align="center">A Intern - Starter in Data Analyst</h3>
+<h4 align="center">My name is Tran Quoc Quang, currently a student majoring in Management Information Systems at Hutech University.
+I am seeking opportunities in data analysis.
+I have strong skills in using programming languages such as Python, R, SQL to perform data analysis tasks.
+Additionally, I possess the ability to visualize data to help others understand the analyses and their outcomes better.
+Through my work, I aspire to contribute to making intelligent and effective decisions for organizations.</h4>

 - 🌱 I’m currently learning **SQL, Python, Power BI, R**